oppolla/dual-model-dynamic-scaffold/README.md

-# Dual-Model Dynamic Fusers for dynamic LLM personalization
+# Dual-Model Dynamic Fuser for dynamic LLM personalization

 ## Overview
 The DMDF System is an prototype AI architecture that combines a large base model with a smaller "scaffold" model for efficient, adaptive inference.
 The system dynamically coordinates between models using cross-attention and continuously improves through background training.